The New progress Check for All 2 Year Olds

 We know experiences in these first years have the biggest impact on how a child’s brain develops.
 It’s when children grasp the fundamental skills needed to do well at school and develop as happy, confident individuals.
 The EYFS gives professionals more freedom in how they work with children and involves parents more in their child’s learning.
 Fundamentally, it will make sure we are preparing your children for the challenges of school and beyond.
 This isn’t about making sure they can hold a pencil - children need the resilience, confidence and personal skills to be able to learn.

-The Government will require all early years settings to provide this information to you as parents, you will have a section for your input and will keep a copy for yourself and will be required to sign and return the second copy for your child's learning journey.
-This could be shared with your Health Visitor so that we are all working together for the benefit of your child.
+The Government will require all early years settings to provide this information to you as parents, this is a sharing document and we need your input..
+This should be stored in your Red book and shared with your Health Visitor so that we are all working together for the benefit of your child.